What is the official name of your School?

 What is your school's Web site address?

-What qualities and characteristics would you say define your school?
+What qualities and characteristics would you say define Horizon International School?

-How many nationalities are represented in your school?
+How many nationalities are represented at Horizon International School?

 Are there high proportions of a particular nationality?